apptainer/singularity-userdocs/environment_and_metadata.rst

 .. warning::

-   If you have containers built with Singularity <3.6, and frequently set and override environment variables, please review this section carefully.
+   If you have containers built with apptainer <3.6, and frequently set and override environment variables, please review this section carefully.
 Some behavior has changed.